 There are many training courses that can help your real estate agents craft good copy.
 You may also want to consider business writing to help your agents create better reports, emails, press releases, and the like.
 Templates are good, but they do get formulaic at times and can even miss the objective if you aren’t as careful in reviewing them.

 Good presentation skills are necessary if you want to continuously grow your client base and consistently make great deals.
 Do note that improving a person’s communications skills can also improve their presentation skills.
 However, there are certain aspects of presentations—such as body language—that may not be covered as in-depth in communications courses.
 Public speaking courses are your best bet in this regard, although there are also personality development programs that cover the subject of presentations.
+If you’re looking for a way to take your presentation skills to the next level, you may be interested in learning how to get a TED talk.

 You might think that time management is a “basic” skill that comes naturally to everyone but it’s not.
 In fact, you may find that many real estate agents can get overwhelmed by a packed schedule.
 Good thing that there are time management courses available to help develop this all-important skill.
 Many of them are usually taught with project management, which is another good skill to have for real estate agents.